Is there anything more carefree than cruising through nature?

 Set your GPS for Añasco, where your first campsite – if you choose to, awaits.
 An optimal first resting stop is Tres Hermanos National Park, a vacation center with beach views near the northwest mountain regions.
 There, you'll find an extensive coastline lined with palm trees and sunny-gold sand, a fishing area, gazebos, and campgrounds for those staying overnight.
 You can enjoy the serenity of the beach away from the bustle and make yourself at home, have a bbq picnic, and go swimming.
 If you head out and explore Añasco, stop in the "enchanted" Salto de la Encantada, a cascade that falls over slick rocks and ends in a natural pool.

+One benefit of finishing your road trip on the east coast is that you'll be closer to the Island's main airport.
 You can find a little bit of everything when you head out to Seven Seas, the ultimate beach campsite on the east coast of Puerto Rico.
 Nestled inside a beach that leads to three other secluded beaches: Playa Escondida, Playa Colorá, and La Zanja, this campsite is equipped with a playground for kids, individual showers, and gazebos.
 This campsite is nearby Las Croabas recreational park, where you can spend the day playing around the swings, slides, and waterpark.
 Be sure to book a nightly trip around the town's bioluminescent bay Laguna Grande.
-Before setting ground for the evening and night, you can stop by El Yunque National Forest, the only tropical forest in the U.S. National Forest System.
+Before setting the ground for the evening and night, you can stop by El Yunque National Forest, the only tropical forest in the U.S. National Forest System.
 Or book a trip at La Paseadora, a boat that takes you around the Espíritu Santo River, the only navigable river in Puerto Rico.